PSICQUIC/psicquic-documentation/Registry.md

 # The Registry

 A [registry](http://www.ebi.ac.uk/Tools/webservices/psicquic/registry/registry?action=STATUS) exists that shows which PSICQUIC services exist and what is their current state.
-It can be found here [http://www.ebi.ac.uk/Tools/webservices/psicquic/registry/registry?action=STATUS](http://www.ebi.ac.uk/Tools/webservices/psicquic/registry/registry?action=STATUS).
+It can be found here: [http://www.ebi.ac.uk/Tools/webservices/psicquic/registry/registry?action=STATUS](http://www.ebi.ac.uk/Tools/webservices/psicquic/registry/registry?action=STATUS).

 The registry also shows the number of total binary interactions that each resource has made available through PSICQUIC.